 Research

 My research focuses on the intersection of international organizations and domestic governance.
 In particular, my research addresses questions of political institutions, violence, and electoral behavior.
 In my first book, I developed and tested a theory of how international organizations influence election violence.
-In my second book (under contract with Cambridge University Press), I examine state exit from international organizations.
+In my second book, I examine state exit from international organizations.
 I apply various methods, and use sub- and cross-national datasets, survey experiments, and geo-coded information.
-I have conducted externally-funded field research in Ethiopia, Liberia, Kenya, Zambia, France, and Spain.
+I have conducted externally-funded field research in Ethiopia, Liberia, Kenya, Zambia, France, Spain, and the US.

 Books